agravier/agravier.github.io/_posts/2010-11-10-Unit-testing-in-clojure.md

 title: "Unit testing in clojure: mocking and lazy evaluation, atticus.mock and overloaded functions"
 ---

-I first [posted this text](http://agravier.blogspot.com/2010/11/unit-testing-in-clojure-mocking-and.html "Permalink to the original post of Unit testing in clojure: mocking and lazy evaluation, atticus.mock and overloaded functions") on my previous blog.
+I originally [posted this text](http://agravier.blogspot.com/2010/11/unit-testing-in-clojure-mocking-and.html "Permalink to the original post of Unit testing in clojure: mocking and lazy evaluation, atticus.mock and overloaded functions") on my previous blog.
 I have copied it here in an effort to gather some of my past writings on this website.

 ---